 Presenting your work—whether your scholarly or your creative writing—is one of the best ways to gain professional experience and to connect with other English types.
 English majors and minors have a variety of academic conference opportunities these days.
 Every year the English departments of the ACTC schools share the best work of their students in the aptly-named ACTC English Majors Conference, which rotates among the campuses.
-The next conference will be held in February/March 2018.
+The next conference will be held on Friday, April 13, 2018 at Hamline University.
 St. Thomas English majors are invited to submit their best work to three different areas: American Literature, British Literature, and World and Multicultural Literature.
 Papers of any length can be submitted, and students can submit to more than one panel.

 Student Travel Grants